 Fiction gives you all the details, and then you start playing the game of what happened next, what is he doing, why is he doing that ridiculous thing, and the more you think now, the more it leads you down the road to one mighty revelation or fights.
 Here, you start breathing faster and hope a resolution is reached on time.

 You are in a game.
 You are playing against the mind of an imagined being — and if you like to think about it deeply, the mind created the book.

-The surprising power of reading fiction is many, bu this is one where you think of yourself as a detective, adventurer, a traveler, a moth, or simply put, you are living another person’s life, fighting their battles, running their race.
+The surprising power of reading fiction is many, but this is where you think of yourself as a detective, adventurer, traveller, or moth.
+Simply put, you are living another person’s life, fighting battles, and running their race.
 Yet, whatever lessons or mysteries they uncover, you are doing with them.

 Dear friend, is that not an intellectual value?